HuanglabPurdue/SPTnet/README.md

 ![image](https://github.com/user-attachments/assets/51f965b0-6846-447f-b568-bc67e5745a35)

 **Note:** SPTnet was trained with >200,000 videos to achieve precision approching CRLB.
-To generate more training and validation datasets, please locate the variables specifying the number of training and validation videos in ‘SPTnet_trainingdata_generator.m’ (e.g., total_files, numvideos).
+To generate more training and validation datasets, please locate the variables specifying the number of training videos in ‘SPTnet_trainingdata_generator.m’ (e.g., total_files, numvideos).
 Increase these values to the desired amount, then run the script again.
 This will produce additional .mat files containing more simulated videos for training and validation.

 ## 3. Instructions for training SPTnet using simulated training datasets
 The code has been tested on the following systems and packages: